howonlee/diogenes8/readme.md

 Manually give the recommendations for today, without emailing.
 Will give you the contents of what the daemon will email you, but just use the daemon.

+Importing friends
+---

+I seriously recommend using pen and paper and taking an afternoon to go over your contacts list, because at this point 4/5 your "friends" on Facebook are probably not actually going to be friends to a degree that you will actually be able to contact them.

 Notes
 ---